Ice Warrior: "Empress of Mars"

-Gatiss announced the Ice Warriors would return for the revival's tenth series in 2017, hinting at the introduction of a "new kind of Ice Warrior" that would appear in his episode "Empress of Mars."
-Gatiss had originally planned to write a sequel to his 2015 episode "Sleep No More" for the tenth series, but since many of the show's regulars were departing at the end of that series' conclusion, and Gatiss was unsure of his future with the show, he decided to produce a story depicting the Ice Warriors on Mars which he had always wanted to do.
-Moffat agreed only if Gatiss could introduce another interesting concept for the species, which led to the introduction of a female Ice Warrior: a first for the series.
-This would be incorporated as the character Iraxxa, an "Ice Queen" whose concept was inspired by the Ice Lords.
-Older drafts of the story involved a return to Peladon, though was scrapped due to similarities with the episode "The Eaters of Light".
-(2017) To fill in gaps in the Ice Warrior mythology, Gatiss invented the idea of Ice Warriors living in hives.
-To conceal the species' return prior to their reveal, paperwork for the series referred to them as "Enemies".
+Gatiss announced the Ice Warriors would return for the revival's tenth series in 2017, hinting at the introduction of a "new kind of Ice Warrior" that would appear in his episode "Empress of Mars".
+Gatiss had originally planned to write a sequel to his 2015 episode "Sleep No More".
+However, since many of the show's regulars were departing at the end of that series, Gatiss was unsure of his future with the show.
+He thus decided to produce a story depicting the Ice Warriors on Mars, which he had always wanted to do.
+Moffat agreed only if Gatiss could introduce another interesting concept for the species, which led to the introduction of a female Ice Warrior, a first for the series.
+This was incorporated as the character Iraxxa, an "Ice Queen" whose concept was inspired by the Ice Lords.
+Older story drafts involved a return to Peladon, but was scrapped due to similarities with the episode "The Eaters of Light".
+To fill in gaps in the Ice Warrior mythology, Gatiss invented the idea of Ice Warriors living in hives.
+To conceal the species' return before their reveal, paperwork for the series referred to them as "enemies".

 One of the Ice Warrior costumes was a repaired version of the costume used for Skaldak in "Cold War", with two other costumes created for the episode.
 The construction of the helmets, as well as a cooling fan inside, required that earpieces be placed inside the helmets so the actors could hear.
 Iraxxa's costume was constructed out of fibreglass, foam, and plastic, with silicone used to represent her hair.
 She was portrayed by actress Adele Lynch.